TEEN SUICIDE

 Teen

+warning signs.
 Make sure you know them.
+The American Academy of Child

-Psychiatry has assembled this list of indications.
+and Adolescent Psychiatry has assembled this list

-Pay attention to these suicide warning
+contact 911.
+Pay attention to these

 changes in eating and sleeping habits